edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/Ch-AlertsNotifications.md

 ## Introduction

-When notification to another system or to a person, needs to occur to notify of something discovered on the node by another microservice, the Alerts and Notifications microservice delivers that information.
+When another system or a person needs to know that something occurred in EdgeX, the alerts and notifications micro service sends that notification.
-Examples of Alerts and Notifications that other services could need to broadcast, include sensor data detected outside of certain parameters (usually detected by a Rules Engine service) or system or service malfunctions (usually detected by System Management services).
+Examples of alerts and notifications that other services could broadcast, include the provisioning of a new device, sensor data detected outside of certain parameters
+(usually detected by a device service or rules engine) or system or service malfunctions (usually detected by system management services).

-Terminology
+### Terminology

 **Notifications** are informative, whereas **Alerts** are typically of a more important, critical, or urgent nature, possibly requiring immediate